 - 9. Interviews are open to public announced prior to interview date. - 10.
-Recommendation is forwarded to School Board; if transfer situation after administrative contracts approved, change provided as informational item only. - 11.
+Recommendation is forwarded to School Board for contract approval (not assignment); if transfer situation after administrative contracts approved, change provided as informational item only. - 11.
 Site Administrators with teaching responsibilities may be added to existing small school sites to increase the administrative allocation and reduce the teaching responsibilities at their current site.